Babymoon or Bust - How to travel safe and sound while pregnant

 3. Get a letter from your doctor

-If you're planning on travelling late in your pregnancy, or you’re carrying more than one child, your insurer may cover you if you get a letter from your doctor/nurse to say that it is safe for you to fly.
+If you're planning on travelling late in your pregnancy, or you’re carrying more than one child, your insurance company may cover you if you get a letter from your doctor/nurse to say that it is safe for you to fly.
 But even still, the airline you’re travelling on may have different rules so you’ll need to read the fine print of both.

 4. Check Smartraveller